- Featured Modules

 No matter the specifications, workers need a safety jacket that fits comfortably and allows them to perform their job duties.
 It’s also important for jackets to be free of any loose strips or attachments, as these can become safety hazards that get caught in machines or get in the way.
 Plus, the bottom line is that employers need workers to be as comfortable as possible when performing their job duties.

-It’s easy to forget, but the fabric and are important.
+It’s easy to forget, but the fabric and material used to make the safety jacket are important.
 Ideally, you don’t want to skimp when it comes to the reflective material of a jacket; that’s the main point of wearing the jacket in the first place.

 You will also want to find a safety jacket that’s made of the right material for the specific job.
 For example, some safety jackets have a non-flammable coating that might be important for jobs that involve fire or sparks.
 Meanwhile, nylon and Kevlar blends tend to be more durable, protecting against wear and tear.
 Finally, a safety jacket with extra layers will be critical for employees who routinely work in cold weather.
 In this sense, safety jackets are not one-size-fits-all.